 Being fearless isn’t just about travel.
 Over the past few years, I’ve really focused on living life fearlessly in so many ways; through travel, through cross-country moves, in making choices to live without regrets (so if you’ve been following along, you definitely know this already!).

 2017 has been about living fearlessly in new ways.
-It hasn’t just been about putting myself out there, following dreams, yada yada… it’s looking like taking a hot air balloon ride (!!!!)… or rather, finding out about it, being paralyzed with fear, and still saying “ok, let’s do it.”
+It hasn’t just been about putting myself out there, following dreams, yadda yadda… it’s looking like taking a hot air balloon ride (!!!!)… or rather, finding out about it, being paralyzed with fear, and still saying “ok, let’s do it.”

 2017 fearlessness is about saying “ok, let’s do it”, when it yes, it may be so very scary, but you know in the long run it’s going to be worth it.
-It looks like saying F.U. to fear and saying “yes” to a healthy, loving relationship.
-YES, y’all!
-There was a lot of fear in falling, but I’m so happy, and I wouldn’t have ever known how being truly happy feels if I wouldn’t have stomped out fear and said “ok, let’s do it”.
+It looks like saying F.U. to fear and saying “yes” to dating again.
+YES, y’all, at some point you have to stomp out fear and said: “ok, let’s do it”.

 So – all this conquering your fears aside, I also want to know if you’ve been to Australia, New Zealand, Vietnam, Cambodia, or Thailand?!
 What’d you do?
 Where’d you stay?
 Most importantly, what did you EAT?!
 And how do you conquer your fears when it might start to seem like just too much?
 Because I really think those Huntsman Spiders are going to give me a run for my money…